AlteredM1nd/gw2-reshade-eloras-personal-presets/EFFECTS.md

 - **Key Settings:**
   - `Sample Radius`: How far AO spreads from edges.
   - `Sample Quality`: Higher = better quality, lower = faster.
-  - `AO Amount`: Strength of the effect.
+  - `AO Amount`: Strength of the ambient occlusion effect.
+  - `Indirect Lighting Amount`: Strength of the bounced light (Global Illumination).
+  - `Indirect Lighting Saturation`: Colorfulness of the bounced light.
-  - `Debug View`: Visualize AO mask.
+  - `Debug View`: Visualize the AO or indirect lighting mask.
 - **Tips:** Lower quality for performance, increase radius for softer AO.
+MXAO is a cornerstone for realistic depth.

 ### qUINT_dof.fx (DOF)
 - **Purpose:** Depth of Field, blurs background/foreground for a photographic look.
 - **Key Settings:**
   - `Focal Plane`: Where the image is sharpest.
   - `Blur Amount`: How strong the blur is.
+  - `Far Blur Curve`: Controls how quickly the background blurs.
+A key setting for separating subjects.
   - `Bokeh Shape/Quality`: Style and quality of out-of-focus highlights.
 - **Tips:** Lower quality for gameplay, increase for screenshots.
+Use the autofocus options to track a point on screen or set the focus plane manually for precise artistic control.

 ### MartysMods_LAUNCHPAD.fx
-- **Purpose:** Utility for managing and toggling qUINT effects.
+- **Purpose:** The central configuration hub for many qUINT effects, allowing you to manage them from one place.
 - **Key Settings:**
   - `Enable/Disable` toggles for various qUINT effects.
 - **Tips:** Use to quickly enable/disable qUINT suite features.